-The country is targeted by various armed groups and is affected by intense and recurring clashes and killings, that have had terrible humanitarian consequences.
+The country is targeted by various armed groups and is the stage of assassinations and regular and severe confrontations with disastrous human consequences.

-75% of internally displaced persons (IDP) are located in two regions: the North Center and the Sahel region but the displacement zones have expanded towards the Boucle du Mouhoun, the North and the East of the country.
+75% of the internally displaced people are located in 2 regions: the Centre North and the Sahel region, but these zones have expanded to the Boucle de Mouhoun, the North and the East of the country.

 - 182nd out of 189 on the Human Development Index